Nature's Toothbrush

 Are we left with having to brush our cats' teeth daily to keep their mouths healthy?
 I can just see my seven cats lining up at the bathroom door every morning to have their teeth brushed.
 Right!
 There is an easier way.

-Next, add some RAW bone such as chicken necks and backs or wings to your cats' diets.
-Note.
-I said RAW.
-Do not feed cooked bone, COOKED bone splinters.
-Raw bone does not.
-Nothing cleans a cat's teeth better than raw bone.
-If your cats won't eat bone (and some won't right away, be persistent) try feeding large (mouse-size) chunks of meat (shredded or ground meat like that sold by Blue Ridge Foods isn't going to do it [don't stop feeding this meat, just add in bone]).
-If you've put your cats on a feeding schedule, they will be hungry at dinner time and less likely to turn their noses up at chicken wings or other bone.
-Offer the bone first, then feed your commercial food.
+Next, add some large (mouse-size) chunks of meat (shredded or ground meat like that sold by Blue Ridge Foods isn't going to do it [don't stop feeding this meat, just add in bone]).
+If you've put your cats on a feeding schedule, they will be hungry at dinner time and less likely to turn their noses up at new food.

 Catch your kittens when they are first cutting teeth and wanting to chew.
 That's when gingivitis can first set in.
 The kitten teeth fall out and the adult teeth come into a mouth that's already unhealthy.
-Let them chew on bone and learn at an early age.
+Let them chew on chunks of meat and learn at an early age.
 Help them to have a healthy mouth early on.